Grokitach/Dragons-Dogamma/README.md

 Head to the wiki: https://github.com/Grokitach/Dragons-Dogamma/wiki/How-To-Install-Dragon's-Dogamma-for-Dragon's-Dogma-2

+# Discussions, Feedback and Support

+You can visit the Dragon's Dogamma Discord to chat about the project, get the latest news, give your feedback, and seek help and support on the installation procedure: http://discord.com/invite/TXtTh9ZhQZ

 # Donations

 If you like this project, you can support me by donating on PayPal: https://www.paypal.com/paypalme/GrokitachGAMMA